RobertaBRC/AnalyseWithRoberta.github.io/README.txt

 Credits:

 HTML5 UP:
-For providing simple website templates like the one used in this portfolio, allowing non Web Developers to create their own website =)
+For providing simple website templates like the one used in this portfolio, allowing non Web Developers (like me) to create their own website =)

+W3Schools:
+Part of this portfolio website ('resources' page) is based on a template provided by W3Schools.

+YouTube channel 'Alex The Analyst':
-YouTube channel: Alex The Analyst: https://www.youtube.com/watch?v=ocdwh0KYeUs From where I got the inspiration to create this portfolio project.
+From where I got the inspiration to create this portfolio project (https://www.youtube.com/watch?v=ocdwh0KYeUs).